bids-standard/bids-specification/src/schema/README.md

     - intersects([sidecar.Units], ["rad", "arbitrary"])
 ```

-When we wish to refer to a file, we might write `rules/checks/mri.yaml`.
+When we wish to refer to a file we might write `rules/checks/mri.yaml`.
 Alternately, we can use `rules.checks.mri` to refer to the object contained by the
 file.
 Using this notation, the *qualified name*, the contents of an entire directory or a